garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

-## Verifiying ERC20 implementations with VeriSol
+## Formal Verification of ERC20 implementations with VeriSol

 In a previous [post](https://forum.openzeppelin.com/t/openzeppelins-online-erc20-verifier-behind-the-scenes/1675) @tinchoabbate showed implementation details on [the ERC online verifier](https://erc20-verifier.openzeppelin.com/), a tool to check compliance with the ERC20 standard.